ScottDikowitz/Instashare/README.md

 ## Minimum Viable Product

-Snapr clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site,
+SnapShare is a clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site and also adds some extras, including:
-including:

 - [ ] signing up
 - [ ] signing in
 - [ ] authorization
 - [ ] posting photos
 - [ ] viewing other user's photos
+- [ ] viewing tag page
+- [ ] viewing location page
 - [ ] following other users
 - [ ] photo feed for followed users
 - [ ] adding comments to photos
 - [ ] liking photos
 - [ ] user/tag search

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:

 ## Design Docs
 * [View Wireframes][view]